GuruKKalmath/Medicine-Dose-Tracker/README.md

 # Medicine Dose Tracker

 A Java-based desktop application for managing and reminding users about their medicine doses.
-The application provides a user-friendly interface to add, view, and schedule reminders for different medicines.
+The application provides a user-friendly interface to add, view, and schedule reminders for different medicines and efficiently.

 ## Features